yaskovdev/blog/_posts/2017-11-13-the-most-underestimated-keyword-in-java.md

 }
 return result;
 ```
-The person who is forced to use `final` will have to rewrite it like this:
+The person who is forced to use `final` will have to rewrite it to:
 ```java
 if (success) {
     return "some string";